iOS Push Tokens

 - Use the $remove method (listed under the Update Operations section) to remove the invalid tokens from the respective profiles.

-You can find more details about unsetting people properties and re-appending items to list people properties in our Engage API documentation.
+You can find more details about unsetting user profile properties and re-appending items to list user profile properties in our Engage API documentation.

 Android Push Tokens